preciofishbone/OmniaDocsG2/user-options/read-news/index.rst

 Read News
 ===========================================

 News is very often an important part of an Omnia implementation.
+How news articles are made available and read can be set up in many ways.
+Here are a few examples.

 Normally you can read both the latest news and older news.
 You can also find news articles through search using Quick Search and Advanced Search.

 A common solution is that the latest news is available in a list at the start page.
 Here's an example using the Page Rollup block and Dynamic roller for display: